spapas/spapas.github.io/content/django-hashids.rst

         name="ship_detail",
     ),

 That's it!
-No other changes are needed to your CBVs!
+Your CBVs do not need any other changes!
 The ``hashid`` will match the hashid in the url and convert it to the model's pk using the to_python method we defined above!

 Of course you should also add the opposite direction (i.e convert from the primary key to the hashid).
 To do that we'll